Let’s talk about borders and immigration in English.

 A.) Oh, at half-past two!
 We’d better run!

-(Repeat the time with method 2, and add a different sentence.)
+(Repeat the time with method 2, and add a new sentence.)

 VOCABULARY